3dct/open_iA/WEBSOCKETS.md

 ## Objects

 > [!WARNING]
 > Identifying Objects accross WebSockets is not discussed yet.
 If we want to generate objects on the fly, we need to send models over the WebSocket.
-In its current form, the openIA camera, the Unity Tablet, the Slicer and the object itself should have hardcoded IDs.
+In its current form, the open_IA camera, the Unity Tablet, the Slicer and the object itself should have hardcoded IDs.

-> [!IMPORTANT]
-> All transformation operations currently take **floats**.
-If **double** operations are needed, we can add them later.

 Manipulation of position, rotation and scale values of objects, are sent to the server which sends it to all other clients (not to the sending client).
 The sending client does not wait for a response.